 Mobile Friendly Update for SEO “Bigger” than Penguin and Panda

 You already knew they were coming.
-But now we know the upcoming mobile friendly update that Google is launching on April 21, 2015 is going to be big.
+But now we know the upcoming mobile-friendly update that Google is launching on April 21, 2015, will be significant.

-Zineb Ait Bahajji, one of Google’s Webmaster Trends Analysts, announced earlier this morning at SMX Munich that the upcoming algorithm for mobile-friendly websites was going to be big.
+Zineb Ait Bahajji, one of Google’s Webmaster Trends Analysts, announced earlier this morning at SMX Munich that the upcoming algorithm for mobile-friendly websites would be considerable.

-How big exactly is anyone’s guess.
-But we do know from a tweet by international SEO consultant Aleyda Solis that the mobile friendly update is reportedly “going to have a bigger effect than penguin and panda.”
+How big exactly is anyone’s guess?
+But we know from a tweet by international SEO consultant Aleyda Solis that the mobile-friendly update is reportedly “going to have a bigger effect than penguin and panda.”

-Clearly, this is different from the minor, unreported updates they’ve sprung on us over the past couple years.
-Google gave us a date to expect this mobile friendly update, but now they’ve also given us a size.
+Bigger than Penguins and Panda.
+Let that sink in for a moment.
+This differs from the minor, unreported updates they’ve sprung on us over the past few years.
+Google gave us a date to expect this mobile-friendly update, but now they’ve also given us a size.

-Since their appearance, Panda and Penguin have had a profound impact on internet marketing trends.
+Since their appearance, Panda and Penguin have profoundly impacted internet marketing trends.
 They’ve decreased rankings for hundreds of businesses while raising others.
 They’ve even contributed to how search engine marketers operate.
-From content creation to link building, these updates shook up the way SEO used to operate.
+These updates shook up how SEO worked, from content creation to link building.

-So, yes—if you’ve been looking for the ideal mobile friendly view or wondering how to test mobile site for your business, now’s the time to kick things into overdrive.
-The best mobile friendly websites will be those that provide users the most consistent and convenient experience.
+So, if you’ve been looking for the ideal mobile-friendly view or wondering how to test a mobile site for your business, now’s the time to kick things into overdrive.
+The best mobile-friendly websites will provide users with the most consistent and convenient experience.

-Solis also confirms that the mobile friendly update will “not affect desktop results.”
-We knew the mobile update would only affect mobile search, but we’re grateful for any solid answers we can get at this point.
+Solis also confirms that the mobile-friendly update will “not affect desktop results.”
+We knew the mobile update would only affect mobile search, but we’re grateful for any solid answers we can get.

 That’s not to say you should ignore your desktop traffic.
-Truthfully, you need both to culture a healthy, thriving business based on desktop and mobile friendly web design.
-The mobile friendly movement suggests you need to cover your bases—both on the go and at home.
+Truthfully, you need both to culture a healthy, thriving business based on desktop and mobile-friendly web design.
+The mobile-friendly movement suggests you must cover your bases on the go and at home.

-What do you think about the hubbub Google’s making over this mobile friendly algorithm?
-How big an impact do you think we should expect to see?
+What do you think about the unrest Google’s making over this mobile-friendly algorithm?
+How significant an impact do you think we should expect to see?